fabioalves98/IntelChair/docs/docs/manual.md

 #Application

-The controlling of the chair by the end user is done through an app.It can be used on any device that supports a web browser, like a pc, table or smartphone.
+The controlling of the chair by the end user is done through an app.It can be used on any device that supports a web browser, like a pc, tablet or smartphone.

 ![multi](../img/app/multiDevice.png)